klemola/matiasklemola.com/content/articles/typescript-runtime-safety.md

 Which one of these different flavors of runtime type checking should you use?
 It depends on what kind of application you are building.
 A simple top-down script might be fine if it just crashes when an exception is thrown.
 A long-running app, such as a mobile app, might benefit from recovering from exceptions or, better yet, work with errors as data.
 Catching exceptions and working with errors gives you the freedom to choose whether you need a user interaction or should retry the thing that just failed.
 Some minor things can even be ignored in a controlled fashion.
 In any case, you’ll likely end up with a more reliable app.

+!!! note "Additional safety measures"

     I have focused on validating completely external data.
 Apps create data from user input too.
 A TypeScript-based form library such as [Formik][formik] understands your interfaces.
 It can help you handle possible errors that stem from unreliable user input.
 This is different from API calls because the application determines how the data is gathered.
 You can use `runtypes` and `io-ts` for form validation using either [constraints] or [encoders].
 It might be more ergonomic to use whatever the form library uses.
 Formik uses [yup].

     In addition to input and output, apps often have internal state of a UI.
 You can validate your app’s logic by using a state machine.
 State machines define controlled runtime state transitions and document your intention.
 They can also trigger side-effects.
 See: [XState][xstate], written in TypeScript.

+There.
+You've made it to the end of the article!
+Maybe it's time to [tweet about it][twitter-intent]?

+Still craving for more?
+Check out ["Union types in TypeScript: modeling state"][ts-union-types].

 [runtypes]: https://github.com/pelotom/runtypes
 [io-ts]: https://gcanti.github.io/io-ts